NaseemaO/nosql-challenge/README.md

 994 documents were deleted with the LocalAuthorityName of Dover.
 1 New restauranted document added.
 Total remaining documents: 38786

-Part II: 41 documents have the Hygiene score of 20.
+Part II:
 The scores for Hygiene, Structural, and ConfidenceInManagement work in reverse ; the higher the value, the worse the establishment is in these areas.
+41 Establishments have the Hygiene score of 20.
+34 establishments in London that have a RatingValue greater than or equal to 4.
+The top 5 Establishments (Business Names) with a Rating Value of 5, sorted by the Hygeine Score in ascending order that are closest to the new Panang Restaurant are:
+1. Volunteer
+2. Plumstead Manor Nursery
+3. Atlantic Fish Bar
+4. Iceland
+5. Howe and Co Fish and Chips - Van 17

+There are 56 Establishements in each of the Local Authority with a Hygiene Score of 0.
+The higher the score the worse in this hygiene area.

 Instructions:
 Set up and code: